will-change in CSS

 It's a hint to the browser, something along the lines of “hey, I’m about to animate these properties, please get ready.”

-Browsers may respond by promoting the element to its own GPU compositing layer, pre‑allocating memory, or do nothing at all if they decide the hint isn’t worth it.
+Browsers may respond by promoting the element to its own GPU compositing layer, pre‑allocating memory, or doing nothing at all if they decide the hint isn’t worth it.

 Layout